GMPavanLab/SwarmCGM/README.md

 # Overview

 Automatic data-driven approaches are increasingly used to develop accurate molecular models.
 But the parameters of such automatically-optimised models are typically untransferable.
-Using a multi-reference approach in combination with an automatic optimisation engine (SwarmCGᴍ), here we show that it is possible to optimise coarse-grained (CG) lipid models that are also transferable, generating optimised lipid force fields.
+Using a multi-reference approach in combination with an automatic optimisation engine (SwarmCG), here we show that it is possible to optimise coarse-grained (CG) lipid models that are also transferable, generating optimised lipid force fields.

 The parameters of the CG lipid models are iteratively and simultaneously optimised against higher-resolution simulations (bottom-up) and experimental data (top-down references).
 Including different types of lipid bilayers in the training set guarantees the transferability of the optimised force field parameters.
-Tested against state-of-the-art CG lipid force fields, we demonstrate that SwarmCGᴍ can systematically improve their parameters, enhancing the agreement with the experiments even for lipid types not included in the training set.
+Tested against state-of-the-art CG lipid force fields, we demonstrate that SwarmCG can systematically improve their parameters, enhancing the agreement with the experiments even for lipid types not included in the training set.
 The approach is general and can be used to improve existing CG lipid force fields, as well as to develop new custom ones.

 # System Requirements

 The code provided herein is designed for running on High Performance Computing (HPC) resources, but can just as well be executed on a classic desktop computer for testing purposes, or even for obtaining optimized CG lipid models given enough execution time.
-Due to the embarrassingly parallel nature of the tasks performed by SwarmCGᴍ, best performances are achieved on HPC resources, in terms of required wall-clock time for obtaining well-optimized CG models.
+Due to the embarrassingly parallel nature of the tasks performed by SwarmCG, best performances are achieved on HPC resources, in terms of required wall-clock time for obtaining well-optimized CG models.

 The execution wall-clock times are directly dependent on:
 - the number of different lipids included in the training set